dariozanconi/librocatalogue-backend/README.md

 cloudinary.api_key=...
 cloudinary.api_secret=...

-#to register a new user, set a registration code
+#to register a new user when running the application, set a registration code
 app.registration.secret=...
 ```
 ### Prerequisites